 Ross said that over the years, the United States’ trade partners have swelled their trade surpluses.
 He said the U.S.’s trade deficit with Mexico is $1 trillion thanks to the North American Free Trade Agreement (NAFTA).
 He added that the trade deficit with China grows by $1 trillion every three years, with some of that money being plowed into creating a stronger, more aggressive military.

 “These trade actions have been a long time coming,” Ross said, and they have gotten the European Union, Japan and China to discuss trade.

 “This is a one-time fight that we have to win,” Ross said.

 Censky said the U.S. wants a modernized NAFTA, and is hoping that once a new deal is struck with Mexico, that Canada will return to the bargaining table.
-But he also recognized that farmers are the "tip of the spear" in this trade war.
+But he also recognized that farmers are the “tip of the spear” in the trade war.

 “Patriotism doesn’t pay bank notes.
 It doesn’t pay operating loans,” Censky said.
 That’s why, in addition to the more than $12 billion in aid planned for farmers, the USDA will be putting other programs into place, such as buying commodities to redistribute to food banks, schools and other organizations.

 There is plenty of nervousness over how the trade war is affecting North Dakota’s farmers as the harvest gets into full swing.